msg-CareerPaths/angular-training/chapters/000-introduction.md

 ## Description

-First, I would like to start by emphasizing with reader that the following read is quite verbose, but I would like to ask that you read the following carefully.
+The following content might be quite detailed.
+However, we kindly ask that you read it carefully.

-This is a roadmap/training for a introduction into the Angular Framework consisting of several steps.
-In each step, a set of theoretical concepts are explored, supported by reference documentation, book chapters, tutorials and videos.
+This roadmap/training serves as an introduction to the Angular Framework, consisting of several steps.
+In each step, you will explore a set of theoretical concepts, supported by reference documentation, book chapters, tutorials, and videos.

-In parallel, a simple application will be built with the learned concepts: the _Online Shop_ application.
-After the learning material for a given step was sufficiently explored either some new functionality will be added to this application or old functionality will be refactored.
+In parallel, a simple application —an Online Shop— will be built using the concepts learned.
+After exploring the learning material for each step, either new functionality will be added to the application or existing functionality will be refactored.

 ## Working Mode

-All the code written must be published on GitHub.
+All code written must be published on GitHub.

 - Create a repository on your personal GitHub account and grant access to your mentors.
 (Be sure to specify your name if your username is weird).
 - Commits must be pushed when each individual chapter is finished.
 - [Create](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-and-deleting-branches-within-your-repository) a `develop` branch from the `main` branch **before starting work**.
 - **In order to request a code review from the mentors**, you must [open a pull request](https://help.github.com/en/articles/creating-a-pull-request) from the `develop` to the `main` branch.
 Add the mentors as reviewers.
-- **Once the Pull Request is approved** by the mentors, merge it into `main` and create another branch from `main` to continue working.
+- **Once the Pull Request is approved** by the mentors, merge it into `main`.
 - After merging, delete your `develop` branch.
 Then, update your `main` branch by pulling the latest changes (git pull).
-- Carry on your work by creating another `develop` branch and work on it.
+- Carry on your work by creating another `develop` branch from `main` and work on it.
 - Keep repeating this process until the training is completed.

 ## Environment Setup